ryverine/bamazon/README.md

 Your MySQL password is required for the application to connect to the Bamazon database.

-My application does not use the password as a hard coded value, you will need to create
+My application does not use the password as a hard coded value, you will need to use your own MySQL password.

+Make sure you have the following files:
+* `keys.js`
+* `package.JSON`

 In the `bamazon` directory you need to create a new file named `.env`.